Reports: Trump To Pull Out of Paris Climate Agreement

 The accord also has a lengthy waiting period for any party to exit the pact.
 Signatories cannot leave for three years.
 In other words, America’s exit would bleed into the next presidential election in 2020.
 Some conservatives contend a quicker way to ditch the Paris agreement is to exit the 1992 United Nations Framework Convention on Climate Change, which provides the broader international framework.

-Gernot Wagner, an economist at the Environmental Defense Fund, said it was disappointing but not surprising that Trump wants to leave the deal.
+Gernot Wagner, an economist at Harvard University, said it was disappointing but not surprising that Trump wants to leave the deal.
 However, given the head of the EPA, the agency charged with protecting the environment, wants out of the accord, it might be better off without U.S. involvement, he said.

 “It might be better to let the rest of the world move ahead with sensible action,” Wagner said.
 “That is bad for the U.S., but unfortunately, that’s the world we live in.”